PeteGabriel/interpreter_in_go/README.md

 ## The Parser

-Basically, a parser turns its input into a data structure that represents the input.
-It checks its correctness in the process.
+Basically, a parser turns its input into a data structure that represents the input and checks its correctness in the process.
 This component is responsible for parser errors.

 As an example: